 Credit Card Charges

 All Voyage prices printed in this brochure are in pounds sterling and are per person based on full occupancy of the cabin accommodation unless otherwise stated.
 Single/Sole occupancy of cabins with more than one berth is at our discretion as single/sole use of multiple berth cabins will be limited.
-The price of your voyage arrangements was calculated using exchange rates quoted by Landsbanki in Iceland on 01.09.2015 in USD to British pound (GBP) 0,65.
-We reserve the right to make changes of any of the prices quoted in this brochure although there will be no change within 30 days of your departure date.
-You will be advised of the current price of the voyage or air package holiday you wish to book before your contract is confirmed.
-We reserve the right to increase or decrease prices in line with any change in VAT, local and UK taxes, embarkation/disembarkation fees, fuel surcharges, exchange rates, security charges or any fees chargeable for the services included in the cost of your holiday.
+The price of your voyage arrangements was calculated using exchange rates quoted by Landsbanki in Iceland on 01.09.2018 in USD to British pound (GBP) 0,81.

-Should the price of your cruise go down due to changes above by more than 2% of your holiday cost then any refund due will be paid to you.
-Please note that travel arrangements are not always purchased in local currency and some apparent changes have no impact on the price of your travel due to contractual or other protection in place.
+Should the price of your holiday go down due to the changes mentioned above, then any refund due will be paid to you less an administrative fee of £1 per person.
+However, please note that travel arrangements are not always purchased in local currency and some apparent changes have no impact on the price of your travel due to contractual and other protection in place.

 If you change the number of people in your party, the price of the arrangements will be recalculated for the new party size, this may mean that accommodation is under-occupied and each member of the party may have to pay an increased price.